vatsalkeshav/instructions-wasmedge-runwasi/BLOG/README.md

             echo "Logs appended to: $LOG_FILE (entry $INDEX)"
     ```
-    which is a little interesting
+    which was a little interesting

 ### __The Jewel Mines__
 _The mountain was golden!_
 Journey itself is home and it had found me my riches before exiting with code 0.
 Turned out there was a gold mine beneath the mountain - another realm of outworldly flamboyance.

-This quest demonstrates a real-world scenario as to how WASM workloads can efficiently replace traditional container/vm/etc. approches of cloud deployment.
+This quest demonstrated a real-world scenario as to how WASM workloads can efficiently replace traditional container/vm/etc. approches of cloud deployment.

  - *__LlamaEdge writing AI servers to run on the edge (in Rust too!)__*
  - *__WasmEdge replacing traditional containers with WASM ones__*